 +------------+------------+------------+------------+---------------+ | id | name | age | birth | birth_dateadd | +------------+------------+------------+------------+---------------+ | 4 | Wang Lan | 21 | 2002-01-08 | 2002-02-08 | | 3 | Li Xia | 20 | 2003-04-20 | 2003-05-20 | | 2 | Li Si | 17 | 2006-07-20 | 2006-08-20 | | 1 | Zhang San | 15 | 2008-05-15 | 2008-06-15 | | 5 | Wang Wu | 17 | 2006-09-12 | 2006-10-12 | +------------+------------+------------+------------+---------------+

-On the query results page, you can sort the results by a specified field and perform operations such as downloading the results.
+On the query results page, you can sort the results by a specified field and download the results.
 For more information, see Process query results.

 Edit code: Advanced examples

-The following topics provide more complex examples of ODPS SQL tasks:
+The following topics provide more advanced examples of ODPS SQL tasks:

 FAQ

-Q: Why is my ODPS SQL task taking a long time to run or stuck in a waiting state?
+Q: Why does my ODPS SQL task run for a long time or remain in the waiting state?

-A: The execution of MaxCompute SQL tasks consumes quota resources.
-If a task is waiting for resources or runs for a long time, go to the MaxCompute console to check the quota resource consumption and ensure that sufficient resources are available to run the task.
+A: MaxCompute SQL tasks require quota resources to run.
+If your task runs for a long time, go to the MaxCompute console to check the quota resource consumption and make sure that sufficient resources are available to run the task.
 For more information, see Computing resources - Quota management.

-Q: Why do I receive the "You have No privilege 'odps:xxxx' on xxxx" error when I run an ODPS SQL task?
+Q: Why do I receive the error message "You have No privilege 'odps:xxxx' on xxxx" when I run an ODPS SQL task?

-A: This error occurs because the account used to run the ODPS SQL task does not have the required permissions on the corresponding MaxCompute project.
-Ensure that the account has the necessary permissions.
+A: This error indicates that the account used to run the ODPS SQL task does not have the required permissions on the corresponding MaxCompute project.
 For more information, see MaxCompute permissions.